About the Search Hub

 By default, when you don’t specify a

-Search Hub value, Coveo for Sitecore sets a default value.
+Search Hub value in a Coveo Hive search interface, Coveo for Sitecore sets a default value.

 When you insert the Coveo for Sitecore Analytics rendering in a Coveo Search Interface and don’t specify a value in the Coveo for Sitecore Analytics data source